install.packages("tidytext")

 Look at the help file for text_dataset_from_directory

 This function will allow us to set up Keras to read in text data from file in batches, and automatically assumes files in directories come from different classes.
-We can also set up traing and validation sets.
+We can also set up training and validation sets.

 Found 2225 files belonging to 5 classes.